-The proposed bill seeks to improve transparency in lobbying activities in West Virginia by amending various sections of the Code of West Virginia and introducing new provisions.
+The proposed bill seeks to improve transparency and accountability in lobbying activities in West Virginia by amending various sections of the Code of West Virginia and introducing new regulations.
 A significant change is the establishment of an electronic lobbyist registration and reporting system by the Ethics Commission, which must be operational by December 31, 2025.
-This system will facilitate online registration and electronic filing of reports, creating a searchable public database of registered lobbyists.
-Additionally, the bill requires lobbyists to publish their photographs and identification on Capitol grounds, while also increasing registration fees from $100 to $250.
+This system will facilitate electronic registration and reporting for lobbyists, while also providing a public database with lobbyist information, including photographs and identification badges that must be worn on Capitol grounds.
+Additionally, the bill increases registration fees from $100 to $250 and mandates stricter reporting requirements, raising the frequency of reports from three to six times a year and enhancing the detail required in expenditure reporting.

 Statutes affected: